Ever Dreamed Of Learning Guitar? Get Started With A Free Chord Chart. Enter Email For Chord Chart

 You’ll be playing notes notes A, C, D, E and G with the scale degrees being 1, b3, 4, 5 and b7.

-Here’s what a minor pentatonic scale looks like using A Minor Pentatonic:
+Here’s what a minor pentatonic scale looks like using notation and guitar tab symbols.
+Let's start with the A Minor Pentatonic:

 It's always a good idea to use a scale finder tool to help you with new patterns.

-E minor pentatonic scale is a great first scale to learn because you can play it easily even on the open strings.
+The E minor pentatonic scale is a great first scale to learn because you can play it easily on the open strings.

 Major Pentatonic Scale